-Family members and friends can give the gift of education two different ways:
+Family members and friends can give the gift of education in two different ways:

 - Contribute to an existing account: Family members and friends who do not want to set up their own account can contribute to an existing account with our online gifting tool—an easy, practical way to give the gift of a college education.